AllenInstitute/allensdk.eye_tracking/README.md

-The version of opencv is pinned because the latest (3.4.1 as of this writing) seems to have a bug with the VideoCapture code which causes errors reading videos.
+The version of opencv is pinned because the latest (3.4.1 as of this writing) seems to have a bug with the VideoCapture code which causes errors reading videos on linux.
+Latest does seem to work on Windows.
 The rest of the dependencies are all in the requirements, so to install just clone or download the repository and then from inside the top level directory either run:

     pip install .